phpmyadmin/phpmyadmin/doc/config.rst

     :default: ``'tcp'``

     What type connection to use with the MySQL server.
 Your options are ``'socket'`` and ``'tcp'``.
-It defaults to 'tcp' as that is nearly guaranteed to be available on all MySQL servers, while sockets are not supported on some platforms.
+It defaults to tcp as that is nearly guaranteed to be available on all MySQL servers, while sockets are not supported on some platforms.
 To use the socket mode, your MySQL server must be on the same machine as the Web server.

 .. config:option:: $cfg['Servers'][$i]['extension']